Please note: this page is under development

 Goal of the project

-The project's overall objective is to achieve enhanced CBRN Chemical Biological Radiology and nuclear protection of specific physical and virtual critical civil infrastructure.
-This is enacted to enhance protection and preparedness against attacks that may include CBRN materials, which is critical to regional security and stability.
+The project's overall objective was to achieve enhanced CBRN of specific physical and virtual critical civil infrastructure.
+This was enacted to enhance protection and preparedness against attacks that may include CBRN materials, which is critical to regional security and stability.
 A reduction in the vulnerabilities of critical assets, systems and networks will result in a more resilient critical national infrastructure.

-Project 73 involves experts from large companies, government, small and medium enterprises and academia.
-These partners are actively involved in the project.
-The project’s consortium consists of the project leader Belgian Nuclear Research Centre (SCK-CEN) and Security and Freedom for Europe (SAFE), National Institute for Public Health and the Environment (RIVM) and Landau Network Fondazione Volta (LNFV).
+Project 73 involved experts from large companies, government, small and medium enterprises and academia.
+These partners were actively involved in the project.
+The project’s consortium consisted of the project leader Belgian Nuclear Research Centre (SCK-CEN) and Security and Freedom for Europe (SAFE), National Institute for Public Health and the Environment (RIVM) and Landau Network Fondazione Volta (LNFV).

 Products

-• ELearning: safe sampling for viral material using throat and nasopharyngeal swabs
+- eLearning: Safe sampling of viral material using throat and nasopharyngeal swabs

-• ELearning: validation and workflows in SARS-CoV-2 testing centers
+- eLearning: Validation and worksflows in SARS-CoV-2 testing centers

 Highlights

-• NGS Next Generation Sequencing (Next Generation Sequencing) training course for Jordanian scientists in pathogen discovery.
-This event will take place from the 17th October till the 21st of October.
+- NGS (Next Generation Sequencing) training course for Jordanian scientists in pathogen discovery.
+This event will took place from the 17th October till the 21st of October.

 RIVM role